 Holders may redeem Units by application in writing to the Manager.
-The Manager will normally buy back Units from registered holders free of commission, at not less than the true bid price (except in the case of a "Large Deal", see below) applicable at the next valuation point following receipt of instructions.
+The Manager will normally buy back Units from registered holders free of commission, at not less than the true price applicable at the next valuation point following receipt of instructions.
 Instructions can also be given by telephone or facsimile although redemption proceeds will only be released upon the Manager's receipt of an original copy of the investor's signature.